 The Earth's mantle is one of the parts of the Earth that extends from the base of the crust to the outer core.
 It begins just after the Moho discontinuity and is the largest layer on Earth.
 This is the 82% of all the terrestrial volume and 69% of all its mass.
 In the mantle you can distinguish, in turn, two layers separated by Repetti's secondary discontinuity.
 This discontinuity is about 800 km deep and is what separates the upper mantle from the lower one.

 In the upper mantle we find the "Layer D".
 This layer is located more or less 200 km deep and is characterized by 5% or 10% of it is partially melted.
 This causes heat to rise from the core of the earth along the mantle.
 As the heat rises, the rocks of the mantle acquire a higher temperature and, at times, can rise to the surface and form volcanoes.
-These are called "Hot spots"
+These are called "Hot spots", which are also related to the Earth's core.

 The composition of the mantle can be known by these tests: